 The registration requirement applies to the supply and receipt of both goods and services.
 The registration requirement also applies to goods and services that are imported from Iran and exported to Iran.
-It is illegal to do business with Iran without being registered.
-The registration scheme is provided for in the United Nations (Iran) Sanctions Amendment Regulations 2010.
+It is an offence to do business with Iran without being registered.
+The registration scheme is provided for in the United Nations Sanctions (Iran) Regulations 2010.

 It is essential that New Zealanders fully comply with regulations that implement Security Council sanctions.
-Given the wide scope of these regulations, and the penalties for non-compliance, it is essential that anyone contemplating doing business with Iran obtain independent legal advice before engaging in any business with people in Iran or with entities that are controlled from Iran.
+Given the wide scope of the Regulations, and the penalties for non-compliance, it is essential that anyone contemplating doing business with Iran obtain independent legal advice before engaging in any business with people in Iran or with entities that are controlled from Iran.
 This guidance material does not constitute legal advice.
-The Ministry of Foreign Affairs and Trade does not accept liability for any loss or damage caused to any person relying on it.
+The Ministry of Foreign Affairs and Trade does not accept liability for any loss or damage caused to any person relying on this material.

-The Amendment Regulations can be downloaded from the New Zealand government legislation website.
+The Regulations can be downloaded from the New Zealand Government Legislation website.
 United Nations Security Council Resolution 1929 can be accessed from the United Nations website.

 You will need to ensure that you complete the application form in full.
 Failure to do so will result in delays in registration being granted.
 The form requires the applicant to provide:

-In addition, the application form will require the applicant to complete a declaration stating that that he or she believes, on reasonable grounds, that the business to be done could not contribute to violations of applicable United Nations sanctions concerning Iran.
+In addition, the application form will require the applicant to complete a declaration stating that they believe, on reasonable grounds, that the business to be done could not contribute to violations of applicable United Nations sanctions concerning Iran.